ishitasinghal123/Fall-detector/README.md

 ### 🔹 4.
 Inference

-- Predictions are run on test images/videos.
+- Predictions are run on test images/videos using the trained classifier.
 - Fall and Not Fall cases are highlighted visually.

 ---